MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-global-address-list-or-a-set-of-address-lists-for-a-store.md

 - csharp
 ---

-# How to: Get the Global Address List or a Set of Address Lists for a Store
+# Get the Global Address List or a Set of Address Lists for a Store

 This topic contains two code examples that show how to get the Global Address List (GAL) that is associated with a store, and how to get all of the address lists that are associated with a store.